travigd/documentation/server/cluster-without-manager-nodes.md

 .SetGossipPort(2113)
 ```

+> [!TIP]
-_For those using the closed source version `GossipPort` is an alias for `ManagerPort` as the closed source version includes a node manager on each physical node.
+> For those using the closed source version `GossipPort` is an alias for `ManagerPort` as the closed source version includes a node manager on each physical node.
 This allows for controlling many virtual nodes on a machine with easy configuration.
-The manager also acts as a supervisor for the nodes_
+The manager also acts as a supervisor for the nodes.

 As mentioned the connection will automatically reconnect during node failures.
 You can control this behaviour with options on the `ConnectionSettings` such as limiting retry attempts or frequency.
 The connection and durable subscription will even manage a subscription during node failures, you will not even receive duplicated messages over your durable subscription.